hacs/documentation/documentation/publish/include.md

 - Issues are enabled
 - It has topics defined

+### Check Requirements

+This checks that the integration does not import builtin python packages and that the requirements can be installed.

 ### Lint [jq]

 This make sure that the files still are valid JSON.